loschenbd/loschenbd/README.md

 At Flux Footwear, I co-built a bootstrapped DTC brand and learned firsthand what happens when tenacity, product, fulfillment, support, marketing, and finance all show up to the same party.

-I've also built custom systems for athletes, logistics teams, ecommerce brands, and internal operators who needed better visibility, cleaner workflows, and fewer spreadsheet scavenger hunts.
+I've also built custom systems for professional athletes, logistics teams, ecommerce brands, and internal operators who needed better visibility, cleaner workflows, and fewer spreadsheet scavenger hunts.

 ---